 In conjunction with HP A&M defaulting on certain promissory notes in fiscal year 2012, the Company has the right to collect from HP A&M any amounts the Company spends to protect its interest from the defaulted notes.
-Accordingly the Company has recorded the entire amount of the HP A&M notes at default as well as expenses incurred to cure the defaults as a receivable from HP A&M less proceeds received from the sale of shares held in escrow pursuant to the asset purchase agreement ("The Arkansas River Agreement").
-The receivable represents the amount of the defaulted promissory notes payable by HP A&M which were purchased by the Company and with respect to which the Company will pursue remedies under the Arkansas River agreement (as described in more detail in Note 4) over the next 12 months, plus expenses as noted above.
+Accordingly the Company has recorded the entire amount of the HP A&M notes at default as well as expenses incurred to cure the defaults as a receivable from HP A&M less proceeds received from the sale of shares pledged by HP A&M pursuant to the Asset Purchase Agreement, dated May 10, 2006, between the Company and HP A&M ("The Arkansas River Agreement").
+The receivable represents the amount of the defaulted promissory notes payable by HP A&M which were purchased by the Company and with respect to which the Company is pursuing remedies under the Arkansas River Agreement (as described in more detail in Note 4 - Water and Land Assets) over the next 12 months, plus expenses as noted above.

-In the fiscal year 2013 the Company began acquiring the defaulted promissory notes that are payable by HP A&M. The majority of the notes issued by the Company have a five-year term, bear interest at an annual rate of five percent (5%) and require semi-annual payments with a straight-line amortization schedule, (see Note 7 - Long term debt and operating lease).
+In the fiscal year 2013 the Company began acquiring the defaulted promissory notes that are payable by HP A&M using a combination of cash and promissory notes.
+The majority of the notes issued by the Company have a five-year term, bear interest at an annual rate of five percent and require semi-annual payments with a straight-line amortization schedule, (see Note 7 - Long Term Debt and Operating Lease).